sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 ```

 If parsed exception classes do not use [GlobalException](global-exception.md#setup) functionality then exceptions
-data will be put in an array under each exception class fully qualified name as a key.
+data will be put in an array under each exception class qualified namespaced name as a key.
 That array's elements will
 represent each exception in that class with its code as a key:

 ```php